xpack/web-doxygen/website/docs/api/classes/conceptdefaliasimpl.md

-<p>If this definition was imported via a tag file, this function returns the tagfile for the external project.
-This can be translated into an external link target via Doxygen::tagDestinationDict</p>
+If this definition was imported via a tag file, this function returns the tagfile for the external project.
+This can be translated into an external link target via Doxygen::tagDestinationDict

-<p>Definition at line 114 of file <a href="/web-doxygen/docs/api/files/src/conceptdef-cpp">conceptdef.cpp</a>.</p>
+Definition at line 114 of file <a href="/web-doxygen/docs/api/files/src/conceptdef-cpp">conceptdef.cpp</a>.

 <div class="doxyProgramListing">